Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 - There are two files called **exampleassetbundle.**
   - The second one has an icon with lines on it - this is the **manifest file** containing a human readable description of the contents of the asset bundle.
   - Click on it and you see its contents in the **Inspector window.**
-  - Towards the bottom of the file under **Assets** is a list of the three prefabs in this bundle.
+  - Towards the bottom of the file under **Assets** is a list of the three prefabs (with the file extension ".prefab" in this bundle.
   - **These are the names that you reference in the POI configuration in porPOIse** (if and only if you link the POI to this asset bundle in the [**URL for asset bundle**](UsingPorPOIse_REF-Layer-POI-Properties.md#porpoise-poi-configuration) property!)
   - Since we deleted the original prefabs, however, our current prefabs are not in this asset bundle anymore.
   - Select both **exampleassetbundle** files and delete them from the AssetBundles folder.